-10. Be eligible to serve on the BBA Executive Committee and sub-committees and to promote the aims of the Association
+- Be eligible to serve on the BBA Board of Trustees and sub-committees and to promote the aims of the Association

 The British Burn Association has been approved by the Commissioners for HM Revenue and Customs under Section 344 of the Income Tax (Earnings and Pensions) Act 2003 to appear in the list of approved bodies for whom annual membership subscriptions qualify for tax relief.

-Health care professionals (including Medical, Nursing, Allied Health Professionals, and scientific investigators) and non-medical workers actively engaged by reason of their employment in some aspect of the care of the burnt patient.
+Health care professionals (including Medical, Nursing, Allied Health Professionals, and scientific investigators) actively engaged by reason of their employment in the care of the burn injured patient.

 As a Professional member you are entitled to receive all mailings, notices and other information issues and have access to the website.
-You will also have full voting rights (general entitlements), and may be nominated to sit on the Executive Committee.
+You will also have full voting rights (general entitlements), and may be nominated to sit on the Board of Trustees.

 Persons who would be eligible for professional membership but who reside and work overseas for more than fifty percent of the year.

 As an Overseas Member you are entitled to all general entitlements and may vote on Association matters at the Annual General Meeting.
-However, you cannot be nominated for election to the Executive Committee.
+However, you cannot be nominated for election to the Board of Trustees.

-The Association recognises the large amount of work done on behalf of burn survivors and in the work of burn prevention by other charities and philanthropic groups.
-Associate membership is therefore open to such at the discretion of the Executive Committee.
+The Association recognises the large amount of work done on behalf of burn survivors and in the work of burn prevention by other charities and philanthropic groups and non-medical workers actively engaged by reason of their employment in some aspects of care of the burn injured patient.
+Associate membership is therefore open to such at the discretion of the Board of Trustees.

 As an Associate member you are entitled to all general entitlements.
-However, you may not vote on formal Association business or be elected onto the Executive Committee.
-Associate members may be invited to serve in a voluntary capacity on Association sub-committees where their particular experience may be of value and may be co-opted onto the Executive Committee on a similar basis but may not vote in either capacity.
+However, you may not vote on formal Association business or be elected onto the Board of Trustees.
+Associate members may be invited to serve in a voluntary capacity on Association sub-committees where their particular experience may be of value and may be invited to attend the Board of Trustees on a similar basis as an Observer but may not vote in either capacity.

-Honorary membership of the Association may be awarded by the Executive Committee of the association to persons who:
+Honorary membership of the Association may be awarded by the Board of Trustees of the association to persons who:

 i. have demonstrated outstanding service to burned patients in accordance with the aims of the Association.
 Nominations may be made for this membership category by at least two members of the Association.
-Names may be forwarded to the Executive committee, which will then present its decision for ratification by the Annual General Meeting.
+Names may be forwarded to the Board of Trustees, which will then present its decision for ratification by the Annual General Meeting.

 ii. have by invitation given the annual Wallace Memorial Lecture.

-Members in this category will no longer be required to pay a subscription but are entitled to all general entitlements and may vote on Association matters but may not be nominated for election to the Executive Committee.
+Members in this category will no longer be required to pay a subscription but are entitled to all general entitlements and may vote on Association matters but may not be nominated for election to the Board of Trustees.

 Students studying for their primary degree in health related disciplines, who confirm by application their place of study and graduation date.
 Their membership will be time limited.
 On graduation they must reapply as a Professional member.

-Student members are entitled to all general entitlements and may vote on Association matters at the Annual General Meeting, but may not be nominated for election to the Executive Committee.
+Student members are entitled to all general entitlements but may not vote on Association matters at the Annual General Meeting and may not be nominated for election to the Board of Trustees.